turingschool/backend-curriculum-site/module1/lessons/mocks_stubs.md

 end
 ```

 Go ahead and write that test.
-Run it.
+Run it. *Don't create a Paint class at this time!*

 * What happens?
 * Why?